Why is training in human subjects protection important?

 - Click You are not enrolled in any courses for this institution.
 Click here to complete your enrollment.

-- Under Human Subjects Research, choose Social & Behavioral Research Investigators.
+- Under Human Subjects Research, choose Social & Behavioral Research (Social-Behavioral-Educational (SBE) Basic).
 This is the required training.
 All other listed courses are optional.

 - Scroll to the bottom and click Submit.